stellarashes/gw2-raid-discord-bot/README.md

 ## Create a bot user
 * Go to https://discordapp.com/developers/applications/me while logged into discord and create an app
 * Create a bot user for the app
-* Authorize your bot to your server (click "Generate OAuth2 URL" and make sure at least send message, connect voice, and speak are enabled, this link should be sent to server admin if that isn't you)
+* Authorize your bot to your server (click "Generate OAuth2 URL" and make sure at least send message, connect voice, and speak are enabled; navigate to the link if you are the server admin; if not, send the link to the server admin and check public bot in the page before)
 * Go back to the app page, there should be an username and token, with a link called "click to reveal"; copy this down as you will need this later

 ## Running the bot